10 Most Dangerous States in The US (2023 Update)

 |Violent crime rate annual change:||-6.5%|

-New Mexico may feature second in this list, but it is one of only two states to feature that has seen an annual drop in its violent crime rate and has seen the greatest improvement of the ten states with 6.5% fewer reported crimes.
+New Mexico may feature second in this list, but it is one of only two states that has seen an annual drop in its violent crime rate and has seen the greatest improvement of the ten states, with 6.5% fewer reported crimes.
 However, despite a significant reduction in violent crimes, there are still 778 reported violent incidents per 100,000 population.
 There are also high vehicle and property theft rates in the state, as well as higher package theft rates than in the US as a whole.

 Memphis is the largest and most dangerous city in the state.
 Here, there are 1,107 violent crimes for every 100,000 people.
 Milan, Corrales, and Raton are the safest New Mexico cities.